Sinodun/draft-dprive-bcp-op/draft-dickinson-dprive-bcp-op.md

 It may be in certain cases that these requirement may well conflict with the IETF's end-to-end encryption principles.

+[Benno: We are sketching the context, playing field, but I am not sure if this is relevant to the draft.]

 This document also attempts to outline options for data handling for operators of DNS privacy services.